Puma (brand): 2010 onward

+In April 2025, Puma announced that CEO Arne Freundt would step down due to differing views on strategy with the supervisory board.
+He is to be succeeded by Arthur Hoeld, a former Adidas executive, effective 1 July 2025.

 Finances

 Puma has been a public company since 1986, listed on the Frankfurt Stock Exchange.
 French luxury group Kering (formerly known as PPR) holds 9.8%, Kering's largest shareholder Groupe Artemis owns 29% of the share capital.
-Since 1 July 2013, the company has been led by former football professional Bjørn Gulden (chief executive officer).

 Puma ranks as one of the top shoe brands with Adidas and Nike, and employs more than 18,000 people worldwide.
 The company has corporate offices around the world, including four defined as "central hubs": Assembly Row, Somerville, Massachusetts; Hong Kong; Ho Chi Minh City, Vietnam; and global headquarters in Herzogenaurach, Germany.

+Puma utilizes social media marketing activities (SMMA) to leverage customer purchases in Indonesia and boost brand awareness, brand image, and brand equity.
+Purchase intention was significantly influenced by brand awareness caused by SMMA.
+When consumers are more aware of Puma and have a positive image of the brand, they are more likely to purchase its products.
+Puma's social media marketing strategies have a direct effect on purchase intentions, which is a leading indicator of actual sales, especially in the middle class.

+Through supply chain finance, Puma helps suppliers avoid cash flow issues by offering early payment on invoices, reducing costs and risk.
+The company uses the Infor Nexus digital platform to streamline the process, connecting buyers, suppliers, and banks.
+This platform enables fast, electronic payment and provides transparency, reducing manual work for suppliers and offering quicker access to financing, with payments made within five days of delivery.

 Sponsorships

-Puma offers products for football, basketball, running, training and fitness, golf, motorsports, and athleisure.
-It has sponsored a number of athletes, including Pelé, Eusébio, Johan Cruyff, Diego Maradona, Lothar Matthaus, Clyde Frazier, Jim Hines, Boris Becker, Martina Navratilova, Tommie Smith, Joe Namath, Linford Christie, Colin Jackson, Heike Drechsler, and Michael Schumacher.

-International footballers Neymar, Gianluigi Buffon, Sergio Agüero, Antoine Griezmann, Marco Reus, Raphael Varane, Luis Suárez, David Silva, Vincent Kompany, Christian Pulisic, Yann Sommer, Jonas Hofmann and more sport Puma football boots.
+International footballers Neymar, retired Gianluigi Buffon, retired Sergio Agüero, Antoine Griezmann, Marco Reus, Raphael Varane, Luis Suárez, retired David Silva, retired Vincent Kompany, Sunil Chhetri, Christian Pulisic, Dani Carvajal, Marc Cucurella, Yann Sommer, Jonas Hofmann, Wataru Endo, Kaoru Mitoma, Antony and more sport Puma football boots.